CeCe Peniston

-Biography
+Life & career

 Early life and education

 Peniston was born in Dayton, Ohio, but spent the majority of her formative years in Phoenix, Arizona, where she was raised from the age of nine.
 She is the third of four siblings.
 The daughter of Ronald Peniston, a military veteran and Barbara Anne, she started singing at church and doing plays and musicals such as H.M.S.
 Pinafore in the 6th grade.
 She participated in local karaoke contests and singing talent shows, while taking piano lessons.

 She attended Trevor G. Browne High School, class of 1987, in Phoenix, and landed a part in a local theater group's production of Bubblin' Brown Sugar (playing the young Sweet Georgia Brown).
 After earning her diploma, she continued to study liberal arts at Phoenix College, where she got involved in athletics, and entered beauty pageants.
 She was crowned Miss Black Arizona in 1989.

 Peniston began writing pop lyrics while at school.
 The words of her international hit "Finally" were penned during a chemistry class, while thinking about dating in college.